Bradley Beal NBA Preview vs. the Clippers

-Bradley Beal and the Phoenix Suns match up versus the Los Angeles Clippers at 9:00 PM ET on Wednesday.
+The Phoenix Suns, Bradley Beal included, face the Los Angeles Clippers on Monday at 10:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.